Conniekoh/credit_card_customer_churn_prediction/README.md

 The original dataset can be found on this [website](https://www.kaggle.com/sakshigoyal7/credit-card-customers)

 ## Goal:
-My goal is to predict customer churn from the dataset and gain some insights on how the bank can reduce the customer churn.
+My goal is to predict customer churn from the dataset and gain some insights on how the bank can reduce the customers who have churned.
 ___
 ## Table of Contents:
 1. Importing Libraries